 You Should Know About Gum Graft

 Gum grafts are covered by most dental insurance plans.
 So, you only have to pay a small portion of the cost.
 If you don’t have insurance, the out-of-pocket cost varies based on how much work is needed.
-Our best dentists can discuss alternatives with you.
+Our qualified dentists can discuss alternatives with you.

 If you’re experiencing gum recession, call the leading dental expert in the Yonkers.
 He has the knowledge and expertise to ease you through the best gum treatment for your individual issues.
 Your oral health and your appearance matter, which is why you’re fortunate to have found a dentist who does both.